Ryan MacDonald (American actor)

 Ryan MacDonald (né Machunas; September 4, 1930 – February 13, 2020) was an American film, television, and stage actor.
-He was known for playing the role of Roy in the American sitcom television series The Odd Couple, and for his portrayal of Scott Banning in the TV soap opera Days of Our Lives, a performance whose popularity would, in turn, lead to MacDonald being the subject of a seven-page photo spread in the inaugural issue of Playgirl Magazine.
+He was best known for playing the recurring role of Roy in the first season of the American sitcom television series The Odd Couple, and was also known for playing Scott Banning in the CBS soap opera television series Days of Our Lives, a performance whose popularity would, in turn, lead to MacDonald being the subject of a seven-page photo spread in the inaugural issue of Playgirl Magazine.

 Early life and career

 Born Adam Machunas in Philadelphia, Pennsylvania, MacDonald was the brother of stage actress Florence Alberta Machunas, the son of Lithuanian-American U.S. Army Captain Adam William Machunas, and his Lithuanian-born wife, the former Mrs. Victoria Wosinko (as well as the half-brother of the latter's children by her previous marriage).

 As of 1940, it appears that the Machunas family had become, at least intermittently, a single-parent household.
 In this light, an unrelated news story reveals that Capt.
 Machunas—who would die just three years later with no cause of death disclosed—had, as early as November 1938, been reported to be residing at Philadelphia's Naval Hospital, "suffering with a heart condition."
 MacDonald's own recollection, as reflected in comments made in 1973 by his then-press agent, Bobby Karp, does nothing to contradict that picture, apart, perhaps, from suggesting an even earlier onset.

 Ryan was raised in a houseful of women.
 His dad was gone while he was growing up.
 He lived with his mother and many sisters.

 MacDonald—as Ryan Machunas—began acting no later than 1945, when, at age 14, he performed on an episode of Science Is Fun, a weekly radio program airing on Philadelphia's WFIL.
 He later attended John Bartram High School, graduating in 1948.

 On October 3, 1952, in Hopewell, Virginia, he was one of "five new faces" whose local stage debut was deemed front page news by that day's Hopewell News.
 All five performers are prominently displayed in the photo accompanying the story, characterized as "veteran performers with experience in little theater, summer theater, and radio."